 Betaine anhydrous is also available as a prescription drug in the U.S. Prescription betaine anhydrous is standardized, which means it contains a set dose of active chemicals.

-We currently have no information for BETAINE ANHYDROUS Interactions.
+We currently have no information for BETAINE ANHYDROUS overview.

 - For a condition called homocystinuria: A maintenance dose of 3 grams is usually taken twice daily in both adults and children.
 In children, the dose usually starts low and is gradually raised to this level.
 For children under three years-old, the starting dose is 100 mg/kg per day; the next week the dose is raised to 200 mg/kg per day for the week; the following week, the dose is raised to 300 mg/kg per day for the week, and so on until the maintenance dose is reached.
 All patients can receive dose increases until the level of homocysteine in the blood is very low or too low to measure; sometimes doses up to 20 grams per day are needed to achieve this.
 Dissolve the powder in water immediately before taking.